red-dev-inc/subnet-evm/README.md

 # Introduction

-This tutorial will show you how to extend Avalanche's subnet-evm with custom functionality by adding a novel stateful precompile contract to verify the X-Chain signature of a message that has been signed using the Avalanche Wallet or by other means.
+This tutorial will show you how to extend Avalanche's subnet-evm with custom functionality.
+It adds a novel stateful precompile contract to verify the X-Chain signature of a message that has been signed using the Avalanche Wallet or by other means.

 Previously, we at [red·dev](https://www.red.dev) wrote a [tutorial](https://docs.avax.network/community/tutorials-contest/red-dev-sig-verify-tutorial) on the same topic using solidity.
 But we think it is faster, more user-friendly, and more gas-efficient to recreate it as a stateful precompile that works similarly to ecrecover(), a precompile already built into subnet-evm that can verify C-Chain signatures.